 When you use these scheduler options, work with your application developers and owners to allow them to correctly define their pod specifications.

-For more information about using node selectors, see Assigning Pods to Nodes.
+To know more about using node selectors, you can check Assigning Pods to Nodes.

 Node affinity

 A node selector is a basic way to assign pods to a given node.
-More flexibility is available using node affinity.
-With node affinity, you define what happens if the pod can't be matched with a node.
-You can require that Kubernetes scheduler matches a pod with a labeled host.
-Or, you can prefer a match but allow the pod to be scheduled on a different host if not match is available.
+More flexibility is available by using the node affinity.
+With the node affinity, you can define what happens if the pod can't be matched with a node.
+It is required that the Kubernetes scheduler matches a pod with a labeled host.
+You may prefer a match and allow the pod to be scheduled on a different host if a match is not available.

-The following example sets the node affinity to requiredDuringSchedulingIgnoredDuringExecution.
+The following example set the node affinity to requiredDuringSchedulingIgnoredDuringExecution.
 This affinity requires the Kubernetes schedule to use a node with a matching label.
 If no node is available, the pod has to wait for scheduling to continue.
 To allow the pod to be scheduled on a different node, you can instead set the value to preferredDuringSchedulingIgnoreDuringExecution:

 kind: Pod